Beach Hair Advice from a Wedding Photographer

 If you are planning to wear a veil please please please remember to pin it in place.
 I have seen a veil get ripped off by the wind while a bride walked down the isle with her father and end up 30 ft in a palm tree.
 Funny, kind of, but not exactly the memory you are hoping for.
 And don’t get me wrong, I love veils and a long veil do look stunning in the wind but it looks best when it stays on the bride!

-Finally, if you want a referral to a great hair stylist email me though my contact page and I will be happy to help you find someone that is perfect for you.
+Finally, if you want a referral to a great hair stylist please use our Contact Page and either I or Samantha will be happy to help you find someone that is perfect for you.

 – Dean Sanderson